Pipeline

 Quoin Pharmaceuticals is conducting two concurrent clinical studies to evaluate QRX003 for the treatment of Netherton Syndrome.

-The first is a randomized, double blinded, vehicle-controlled study being conducted under a U.S. Investigational New Drug (IND) application that is assessing two different doses of QRX003 topical lotion versus a placebo lotion in 18 Netherton Syndrome patients.
-The test materials will be applied once daily over a twelve-week period, to pre-designated areas of the patient’s body.
+The first is a randomized, double blinded, vehicle-controlled study being conducted under a U.S. Investigational New Drug (IND) application that is assessing QRX003 topical lotion versus a placebo lotion in Netherton Syndrome patients 14 years and older.
+The test materials will be applied twice daily over a twelve-week period, to pre-designated areas of the patient’s body.
 Based on discussions with the U.S. Food and Drug Administration (FDA), a number of different clinical endpoints will be assessed in the study.

 For more information about current clinical trials, please visit www.clinicaltrials.gov.